The Pros and Cons of Split Custody: What You Should Know

 Moving Back and Forth Between Parents

-This may not be the best arrangements for a troubled or particularly needy child who requires more stability.
+It may trouble an anxious child to go back and forth between homes.
+On the other hand, this may not be the best arrangement for a troubled or particularly needy child who requires more stability.
 It's up to the parents to consider their child's unique needs and determine the best custody arrangement possible.

 With joint custody, parents have equal powers in decision-making.
 That's good if the parents can make it work.

 But too often, parents can't put aside their own hostility about their ex-spouse.
 This can lead to continuous power struggles and animosity.

 Find Out What Works For Your Family

 If you are thinking of filing for divorce and you have children, there is a lot to consider.
 You need to do what is best for you and your family.